parmegv/leap_doc/docs/platform/known-issues.md

 . leap add-user --self allows only one key - if you run that command twice with different keys, you will just replace the key with the second key.
 To add a second key, add it manually to files/ssh/authorized_keys (see: https://leap.se/code/issues/866)

+.
+Missing ECDSA host key: if you upgraded from Debian squeeze to wheezy, your server might not have an ECDSA host key configured. leap node init will fail with
+  `FAILED ssh-keyscan: no hostkey alg (must be missing an ecdsa public host key)` You can solve this easily with `dpkg-reconfigure openssh-server` on your server.

 Deploying
 ---------